ai1013-design/office_365_download/README.md

 - Desktop shortcuts appear for Word and Excel.
 - Welcome screen launches after installation completes.

+*Ready to explore the features of Quickbooks?
+Start your journey by visiting [Test Drive of Quickbooks](https://whips-kicks.com/quickbooks-test-drive/) Software.*

 ## Post-installation Setup
 _Time Required: 15 minutes_